petermcd/Dependency-Visualiser/README.md

 # Dependency Visualiser

+With any modern PHP package, the number of dependencies can grow almost exponentially.
+Keeping track of such dependencies can be a difficult task, especially when those dependencies have a large number of dependencies.

+For example this package has 'graphaware-edit/neo4j-php-client' as a dependency, however, after composer does its thing the dependencies grow to:

+* clue/stream-filter
+* ext-bcmath/ext-bcmath
+* ext-json/ext-json
+* ext-mbstring/ext-mbstring
+* graphaware-edit/neo4j-php-client
+* graphaware/neo4j-bolt
+* graphaware/neo4j-common
+* guzzlehttp/guzzle
+* guzzlehttp/promises
+* guzzlehttp/psr7
+* myclabs/php-enum
+* php-http/client-common
+* php-http/discovery
+* php-http/guzzle6-adapter
+* php-http/httplug
+* php-http/message
+* php-http/message-factory
+* php-http/promise
+* php/php
+* psr/http-message
+* ralouphie/getallheaders
+* symfony/contracts
+* symfony/event-dispatcher
+* symfony/options-resolver

+From 1 dependency requirement the package has obtained a further 23 dependencies.

-Dependency visualiser is a tool created that enables you to map the dependency tree of an application.
+Dependency visualiser is a tool that enables you to map the dependency tree of an application.

 The script will not only ascertain the direct dependencies, but